ritxy/git/README.md

 With this command we add files in the repository and we can add a comment  describing the changes

+## Add file to the latest commit

+>git commit --ammend
+>>This will add the latest files in the stage area and modify the comment of the commit

 ## Show the log of the commits in the repository

 >git log